TheCesarMillan/3D-Printer-SD-Card-Fixer-for-OSX/README.md

 Any tips are welcome to help me find spaces and write helpful apps for the 3D printing community.

 * [My PayPal](https://paypal.me/impresionCM3D) - If you want to buy me a beer you can do it here!

+## Copyright

+This project is distributed under the Apache license version 2.0 (see the LICENSE file in the project root).

+By submitting a pull request for this project, you agree to license your contribution under the Apache license version 2.0 to this project.